Documentation

 Go to Patients in the sidebar and click Add Patient.
 Fill in:

-• First & Last Name — required.
-Used to identify the patient in the system.
+• Full name — required.
+Used to identify the patient everywhere in Genkō.

 • Email — optional but recommended.
 Used to send appointment confirmations and reminders.